Skip to navigation

 • The BBC Micro version loads data every time you launch or dock.
 This shouldn't take too long, but if the network is slow, you might have to wait a bit longer.
 You can tell when the game is loading data as the top part of the dashboard tends to flicker.

 • Docking with the docking computer is instant in the standard BBC Micro version of Elite over Econet.
-To make things fair, all other versions of Elite over Econet support instant docking (as otherwise BBC Micro players would have a time advantage).
-You can activate this by pressing "C" to activate the normal docking sequence, and then tapping "J" to insta-dock; this applies to the BBC Micro sideways RAM version, the 6502 Second Processor version, and the BBC Master version.
+To make things fair in multiplayer competitions, all other versions of Elite over Econet support instant docking (as otherwise BBC Micro players would have a time advantage).
+You can activate this by pressing "C" to activate the normal docking sequence, and then tapping "J" to insta-dock.
+This feature is backported from the NES version of Elite, so it's an authentic part of the Elite canon.

 The BBC Micro version